carpben/coding_notes/Redux patterns/redux+typescript.md

 Then we need to add Types to our reducers, containers and actions creators.

-### Can we do things differently?
-Rethinking Typescript - Redux integration
+### Rethinking Typescript - Redux integration
-The first aspect we should redesign are actions.
-Action creators and action types are verbose and somewhat trivial.
-In certain repositories/projects they might have an important rule - enforcing uniformity from a dispatcher to the reducer.
-But when we have Typescript in our tool chain, do we really need action creators?
-Can we remove them altogether and remain with just a type?
+The first aspect of Redux's traditional pattern we should reconsider are actions.
+Action creators and action type constants (`const ADD_TASK = "ADD_TASK") are verbose and somewhat trivial.
+For projects written in vanilla JS they have an important role - standardizing the actions that can be thrown from a dispatcher on the one end and to be expected by a reducer on the other end.
+But when we have TypeScript in our tool chain, do we really need functions, which don’t have any functionality, just for standardizing?

+TypeScript has a better tool for standardizing objects - types.
+Can we discard action creators altogether and remain with just a type?

 A type can be much better at enforcing uniformity between a dispatcher and a reducer than any constant or function.
 All action code can be replaced by the following:
 ```ts